Fumlop/EliteMeritTracker/README.md

 ## Data Storage

-All data is stored locally:
+All data is stored locally in the `data/` subfolder:
-- `%LOCALAPPDATA%\EDMarketConnector\plugins\EliteMeritTracker\systems.json`
+- `data/systems.json` - Tracked star systems and merit counts
+- `data/power.json` - Power allegiance data
+- `data/backpack.json` - PowerPlay micro-resources in your backpack
+- `data/salvage.json` - Salvage tracking data

+Legacy files from older versions are automatically migrated to `data/` on first run.

-- No external data transmission (except optional Discord webhooks)
+No external data transmission occurs (except optional Discord webhooks you configure).

 ## Credits